 By Mike Boisvert.

-With everything shutting down, the outdoors is still open!
-There’s nothing healthier than getting away from the crowds, getting outside for some fresh air, and take in nature’s natural beauty.
+There’s nothing healthier than getting away from the crowds, getting outside for some fresh air, and take in nature’s natural beauty!
 Getting outside and connecting with nature is a way to help maintain our mental and physical health.

 While hiking might sound strange to combat a global pandemic, research suggests that certain organic compounds released by trees might help boost the immune system.
 Other studies have shown that exposure to green space reduces stress – something we could all benefit from right now.